wtbarnes/ebtelPlusPlus/joss/paper.md

 @barnes_inference_2016 modified the EBTEL model to relax the single-fluid assumption and treat electrons and ions separately, allowing for differential heating between the two species and implemented these modifications in C++.
 @cargill_static_2021 later extended EBTEL to include effects due to cross-sectional area expansion and @reep_modeling_2024 added the ability to vary the abundance model for the radiative losses as a function of time.

-`ebtelplusplus` unifies all of the aforementioned features into a single set of equations and software implementation.
+`ebtelplusplus` unifies all of the aforementioned features into a single set of equations and C++ and Python software implementation.
 In particular, `ebtelplusplus` solves the following equations for the spatially-averaged electron pressure ($p_e$), ion pressure ($p_i$), and density ($n$) of a semi-circular coronal loop of half-length $L$,

 \begin{eqnarray}